Skip to content

 test_cases: [] # Optional: Test scenarios

-Backend auto-selection: HoloDeck automatically selects the execution backend based on the provider field. anthropic routes to the Claude Agent SDK backend; all other providers route to the Semantic Kernel backend.
+Backend auto-selection: HoloDeck picks the execution backend from the provider field. anthropic routes to the Claude Backend; everything else (openai, azure_openai, ollama) routes to the Semantic Kernel Backend.
+See those guides for backend-specific configuration.

 Agent Name